prescottprue/weather-station/README.md

 1. Flash linux machine planned for the weather-station (in my case Raspberry Pi) with a Debian version of linux (NOT Bookworm)
 1. SSH into the Pi (i.e. `ssh pi@raspberrypi.local` unless you changed defaults)
+1. If you are using any hardware for remote connectivity such as the [Sixfab LTE hat](https://sixfab.com/product/raspberry-pi-4g-lte-modem-kit) - I've found it best to install this before any other dependencies.
+Follow setup instructions provided by manufacturer - otherwise skip this step.
-1. Install dependencies inluding git, python, and maria db: `sudo apt-get install git build-essential python3 python3-pip libgpiod2 mariadb-server mariadb-client libmariadb-dev`
+1. Install dependencies including git, python, and maria db: `sudo apt-get install git build-essential python3 python3-pip libgpiod2 mariadb-server mariadb-client libmariadb-dev`
 1. Clone repo `git clone https://github.com/prescottprue/weather-station`
-1. Install python app dependencies: `pip3 install adafruit-blinka adafruit-circuitpython-dht gpiozero mariadb fastapi "uvicorn[standard]"`
+1. Install python app dependencies: `pip3 install adafruit-blinka adafruit-circuitpython-dht gpiozero mariadb fastapi "uvicorn[standard]" python-dotenv`
 1. Setup MySQL instance:
+    1. Run `sudo mysql` all following steps will be sql commands
     1. Setup user with privileges:

         ```sql